nuagesdencre/vero_hsa/blog/research/updated-plan.md

 #### *Study population*

-  - For the questionnaire: sample target of 100-400 people
+  - For the ~~questionnaire~~ survey: sample target of 100-400 people
   - For the semi-structured interviews: 5 to 8 people

   I aim for a confidence rating of 80%.